garethr/puppet-module-skeleton/skeleton/CONTRIBUTING.md

 1. Fork the repo.

 2. Run the tests.
-We only take pull requests with passing tests, and it's great to know that you have a clean slate
+We only take pull requests with passing tests, and it's great to know that you have a clean slate.

 3. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality